onthebeach/catcher/README.md

     results.last.url
     => #<URI::HTTP URL:http://example.com/2>

+### Skipping the cache

+  Always access the external resource directly by not implementing the `cache_key` method

 ## Installation

   Install via bundler, or checkout out the repo and run `bundle && rake install`